pwrzosek/tJMagnonHolon/docs/src/advanced.md

 ```
 It is important to mention that periodicity-momentum correspondence has to be checked for all the intermediate states, not only for the final state.
 This means that the sum over ``R'`` only makes sense if state ``\vert \tilde{s}^+_R \rangle`` is compatible with momentum ``p-2q``.
 Otherwise, one may introduce
 false non-zero contributions to the final result.
-Other than that, there are no suprises compared to previous examples.
+Other than that, there are no surprises compared to previous examples.

 This summarizes our derivations.
 If you plan to introduce your own custom operators, read through [Custom Operators](@ref) subsection of the [Guide](@ref).
-You will learn there how the opreators functions are desined in [tJMagnonHolon](@ref).
+You will learn there how the operators functions are designed in [tJMagnonHolon](@ref).
 Then you may want to compare presented here derivations,
 with corresponding operators functions in the `operators.jl` file in `.../tJMagnonHolon/src/modules/`.